-Bopoma Villages’ team in Zaka developed a Healthy Homes Program that introduces seven interventions that cost little or nothing but have a significant impact on health.
+Bopoma Villages’ team in Zaka developed the Healthy Homes Program — seven interventions that have a significant impact on health.

 1. Drink Clean Water

 Drinking clean water is an essential first step towards a healthy home.
 Water from a BioSand Filter is clean, has no bad odor or taste, and is even cool.
 Once the water has been filtered, it should be stored in a clean closed container.

 2. Wash your hands

 A Tippy Tap provides a hands-free source of running water and an effective low-cost way to wash hands.
 If soap is not available, wood ash is an effective cleaning agent and readily available.
 Hands should be washed before preparing food, eating or feeding children, and after using the toilet or changing a baby.

 3. Don’t Breathe Smoke

 Cooking in rural areas is usually done over open fires in small huts.
 The resulting smoke is one of the leading causes of death for women and small children.
-Bopoma Villages’ team teaches families to build no-cost rocket stoves that are used outside and require less wood to generate more heat with less smoke, and are used outside.
+Bopoma Villages’ team teaches families to build rocket stoves that are used outside and require less wood to generate more heat with less smoke and are used outside.
 The health benefits last a lifetime!
-The stoves also use a fraction of the amount of wood required for an open fire, saving women and girls hours of labour and saving trees in an area where deforestation is a growing concern.
+The stoves also use a fraction of the wood required for an open fire, saving women and girls hours of labour and saving trees in an area where deforestation is a growing concern.

 4. Say goodbye to flies

 5. Eat Your Greens

 A diet consisting mainly of sadza, a thickened porridge made of maize meal, may prevent starvation, but lacks essential vitamins and minerals essential to good health and disease prevention.
 Bopoma Villages teaches nutrition and encourages families to grow and eat high-nutrient wholesome food that builds health and immunity to disease.

 6. Clean Up

 7. Dry Your Dishes

 Wet dishes are easily recontaminated with bacteria.
 Dish drying racks allow dishes to dry after washing, expose them to germ-killing sunlight, and keep them out of reach of children and animals.
-They cost very little but result in significant health benefits!
+It is a simple intervention with significant health benefits!